Blood Omen: Legacy of Kain

 Blood Omen: Legacy of Kain is a 1996 action-adventure video game developed by Silicon Knights and published by Crystal Dynamics for the PlayStation.
-A Windows port developed by Semi Logic Entertainments was released by Activision under license from Crystal Dynamics in 1997, which was re-released digitally via GOG.com in 2021.
-The game is the first title in the Legacy of Kain series.
+A Windows port developed by Semi Logic Entertainments was released by Activision under license from Crystal Dynamics in 1997.
+It is the first title in the Legacy of Kain series.
+The game was re-released digitally via GOG.com in 2021.

 In Blood Omen, the player follows Kain, a slain nobleman newly resurrected as a vampire.
 Seeking revenge against his murderers and a cure to his vampiric curse, Kain is tasked with traversing the fictional land of Nosgoth and slaughtering the Circle of Nine, a corrupt oligarchy of godlike sorcerers, but slowly begins to forsake humanity and view his transformation as a blessing.

 Silicon Knights intended Blood Omen to be "a game which adults would want to play", intending to evolve the action role-playing genre and bring artistic cinema to video game consoles.
 Reviewers praised its scope and storytelling, but criticized its lengthy loading times.
 After its release, a dispute arose concerning ownership of its intellectual property rights, after which Crystal Dynamics retained the rights of the series and developed a sequel, Legacy of Kain: Soul Reaver.